poemm/testnet/c_cpp_guide.md

 cd ../../cwrc20
 ```

-If the command line output of the `main_ewasmified.wasm` command above lists only valid Ewasm imports and exports, then we may have an valid Ewasm contract!
-Otherwise, we need a trick to eliminate them, similar to how we used a patched musl libc so that we can use malloc without extra imports or exports.
+Check whether the command line output of `ewasmify.py` above lists only valid Ewasm imports and exports.
+If not, then we need a trick to eliminate non-Ewasm imports or exports, similar to how we used a patched musl libc so that we can use malloc without extra imports or exports.

 To deploy the Ewasm contract from http://ewasm.ethereum.org/studio/, we need to convert it from the `.wasm` binary format to the `.wat` (or `.wast`) text format (these are equivalent formats and can be converted back-and-forth).
 This conversion can be done with Binaryen's `wasm-dis`.